thatfiredev/Tocha/README.md

  (no billing enabled).

 Use Tocha if you want to implement full-text search on:
- - App Prototypes;
+ - Android/iOS App Prototypes;
- - Small Apps using the Firebase Spark Plan.
+ - Small Android/iOS Apps using the Firebase Spark Plan.

-If your app has scaled and you're using a plan with billing enabled (Flame or Blaze), then this library is not for you.
+If your app has scaled and you're using a plan with billing enabled (Flame or Blaze), then this library is **not for you**.
 Instead, prefer using the
  [solution recommended on the Firebase Documentation](https://firebase.google.com/docs/firestore/solutions/search).

+Using Tocha on web (JavaScript) applications is also **not recommended**, as it might be redundant.
+If you want to implement full-text search on your js app, consider using [Lunr.js](https://github.com/olivernn/lunr.js).

 ## Getting Started